 This book is unique because it incorporates a beautiful story about family, friendship and finding yourself alongside a highly imaginative gaming/ dream-sequence thread.

 The strong quest element to this story and the clever use of flashbacks to mum’s childhood would make this an interesting text to study with pupils.
 The setting descriptions (based on memories from the author’s childhood) are vividly composed and give a fantastic sense of place – something children could try and imitate in their writing.

-I would use this book across in the upper juniors, either as a class read or as a novel to study in greater depth.
+I would use A Pocketful Of Stars across in the upper juniors, either as a class read or as a novel to study in greater depth.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.